tboy1337/Repair-Windows/README.md

    - Resets the Winsock catalog to resolve network connectivity issues.

 ### 7. `boot_repair.cmd`
-   - Utilizes the `bootrec` tool to fix boot sector issues, which can help resolve problems with booting Windows (need to be in WindowsRE to use this).
+   - Utilizes various tools to fix boot sector issues, which can help resolve problems with booting Windows (need to be in WindowsRE to use this).

 ### 8. `chkdsk_Scan.cmd`
    - Runs the CHKDSK utility for FAT and NTFS drives to check and repair file system errors.